Brought to you by STIGA and Ratings Central

 Registering as an Event Director

 Before you can submit any events to Ratings Central, you must register as an event director.
-To do this, click on the link at the bottom of this page and fill out the form.
-We will review it, contact you if we have any questions, then let you know when we have activated your account.
+To do this, click the “Register as an Event Director” link at the bottom of this page and fill out the form.
+We will let you know via email (within one day) when we have activated your account.

-Once your account is activated you will be able to use Cantor and Zermelo to submit results.
-You will also be able to use the Ratings Central website to download a rating list (including player mailing and email addresses), download a club list, update your director information, add or modify club information, update player information, and associate players, directors, events with your clubs.
-To do any of these things, simply log in at the left using your director ID number and password.
+Once we activate your account, you will be able to use Cantor and Zermelo to submit results.
+You will also be able to use the Ratings Central website to download a rating list (that includes player postal and email addresses), download a club list, update your director information, add or modify club information, update player information, and associate players, directors, and events with your clubs.
+To do any of these things, simply log in by clicking the “Event Director Support” link that is on every page in the left sidebar under the ads.
 When you are ready to run an event, you will want to download a rating list and a club list for importing into Cantor or Zermelo.

 Event Minimum Requirements